lewdavidson/React-Tap-Room-2/README.md

 * Halfway through the day, I am having some trouble with creating a callback function that removed items from the admin route.
 By the time the function is fired, the selected item is undefined.

+* I had a lot of trouble with data flow today, would like to come back to this with fresh eyes to follow the many threads running through the app.

 ```
 * To-Do:
 ```